What is Trackingplan

 RegEx (Regular expressions)

 The process of setting up Regex for a property is very similar to the one used for Enums.
+However, we also know that manually creating regular expressions can be a challenging task, especially for users who may not have prior experience, making it difficult for them to enforce strict validation rules on their data.

 Moreover, for Regexes, you can also ignore cases, diacritics, or both to prevent in advance any situation where the server would recognize it as an implementation issue.